Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Tools to use:

-Brainstorming: Encourages team members to generate a wide range of ideas and uncover innovative solutions that may span various functions within the organization.
+Brainstorming: Encourages team members to generate a wide range of ideas and uncover innovative approaches that may span various functions within the organization.

 Software recommendation: Stormboard